lbr-stack/roboreg/README.md

     ```

 ## Command Line Interface
+In these examples, the LBR-Stack is used.
+Make sure to follow [Quick Start](https://github.com/lbr-stack/lbr_fri_ros2_stack/#quick-start) first.

 ### Segment
 This is a required step to generate robot masks (also support SAM 2: `rr-sam2`).